 Other Injuries that Could Be Compensated via the VCF

-Medical issues that might be covered under the VCF include:
+Medical issues that may be covered under the VCF include:

 - Lung diseases